(503) 438-7888

 How long is a Trip Permit valid?

-A standard Trip Permit is valid for 10 consecutive days from the date it is issued.
-For longer trips, additional permits may be purchased.
+Standard Trip Permits are valid for 10 consecutive days from the date issued.

 What information do I need to provide?